Kushalanagar: Demographics

-Kushalnagar along with its cluster of nearby villages including Mullusoge, Kudamangalore and Kudige form one of the most densely populated areas in the district with combined population of 39,393.
+Kushalnagar along with its cluster of nearby villages including Mullusoge, Baichanahalli, Gummanakolli, Kudlur and Madapatna forms one of the most densely populated areas in the district with combined population of 39,393.

 The conurbation of Kushalnagar measures nearly 35km2, making it largest urban settlement in the district.

 Economy

 Kushalnagar is an important commercial centre in Kodagu.
 KIADB Industrial Area is located in Kudloor of Kushalnagar where multiple coffee processing industries are located.

 Education

 Kushalanagara has an average literacy rate of 89%.
 The town has six private Schools, one government school (from kindergarten to degree), one polytechnic school, and city has one government engineering college affiliated to VTU.
 A Sainik School is located in the outrange of the town, where students receive military training.